stronnag/mwptools/docs/manual/docs/replay-tools.md

 	mwp --rebase 35.761000\ 140.378945 -b reloc-test.TXT -m reloc-test.mission
 	mwp --rebase "35:45:39.6N 140:22:44.2E" -b reloc-test.TXT -m reloc-test.mission

-Currently (March 2024) only flight logs and mission files are rebased.
-Safehomes (and Geozones) may also be relocated in future.

 ## Blackbox replay

 In order to replay blackbox logs, you additionally need [inav blackbox tools](https://github.com/iNavFlight/blackbox-tools), specifically `blackbox_decode`).
 Binary packages are provided for many popular platforms.
 The minimum required version in 0.4.4, the latest release is recommended.